antistereov/singularity-core/README.md

               # Optional: Time window for IP-based login attempts in minutes
               ip-time-window: 15
             two-factor:
-              # Optional: Length of the 2FA recovery code.
-Default is 20 characters.
+              # Optional: Length of the 2FA recovery codes.
+Default is 10 characters.
-              recovery-code-length: 20
+              recovery-code-length: 10
+              # Optional: Count of 2FA recovery codes.
+Default is 6.
+              recovery-code-count: 6
       ```

 - **Email Settings:**